 The messengers appear in every scene between this moment and Harold’s arrival in the palace, so finding them is an easy exercise for the reader.
 Then we see Alan guarding the rear of William’s army as it crosses into Brittany.

-A word about the Breton-Norman War of 1064-66: Alan’s father Eudon I was a younger brother of Duke Alan III (998-1040).
+A word about the Breton-Norman War of 1064-66: Alan Rufus’s father Eudon I was a younger brother of Duke Alan III (998-1 October 1039/1040).
 Alan III was a Guardian of Normandy and died (allegedly poisoned) while besieging Roger I de Montgomery during the latter’s rebellion against the child Duke William.
 Eudon claimed the duchy of Brittany and ruled it until his nephew Conan II became too strong for him.
-Conan captured Eudon and imprisoned him, chaining him to a wall.
+In 1057 Conan captured Eudon and imprisoned him, chaining him to a wall.
 A long war between Conan and Eudon’s sons ensued.
 Eudon was eventually released but the conflict continued.
-Conan besieged Eudon’s vassal Riwallon, Lord of Dol, and Duke William, with whom Alan was already serving (as we have seen) went to Riwallon’s aid.
+Conan besieged Eudon’s vassal Riwallon, Lord of Dol, and Duke William, whom as we’ve seen Alan Rufus was already serving, went to Riwallon’s aid.

-Here is Earl Harold rescuing two Norman soldiers who’ve got stuck in the quicksand as they cross the Couesnon River.
+Here is Earl Harold rescuing two Norman soldiers who’ve got stuck in the quicksand as they cross the Couesnon River into Brittany.

 In armour now, Alan rides with William’s army to besiege Conan at Dinan.

-Here Duke William II of Normandy, holding the shield I mentioned, receives the keys to Dinan from Duke Conan II of Brittany:
+Here, presumably, is Duke William II of Normandy, with his impressive shield, receiving the keys to Dinan from Duke Conan II of Brittany:

 The Norman propagandists of course viewed this solely as a Norman victory over Conan, but we know better than that.
 Howbeit, William was impressed with Harold’s service, and knighted him:

 William arrives at Bayeux.
-Hmm, who could that be riding behind him on the black horse?
+Hmm, who could that be riding immediately behind him on the black horse?

 The infamous “Sir Harold, just hold your hands here while you swear an oath to me” scene: